aroberge/reeborg/old_docs/begin_py_en/challenges1.rst

 After the storm
 ~~~~~~~~~~~~~~~

 The wind blew really hard last night.
-There is litter everywhere outside
+There are fallen leaves everywhere outside
 Reeborg's house.
 His parents asked him to go and clean up the path
-leading to the curb, **Storm 3**, as well as the driveway: **Storm 4**.
+leading to the curb, **Storm 1**, as well as the driveway: **Storm 2**.

-Reeborg should collect all the litter, and put it in the garbage can,
+Reeborg should collect all the leaves, and put them in the compost bin,
 and close the lid, using ``build_wall()``.

 More yard work!
 ~~~~~~~~~~~~~~~

-Reeborg's parents are so proud of his work, that they ask him to pick up all the garbage that got blown away in their backyard during the windstorm, as illustrated on **Storm 5**.
-Have Reeborg pick up all the garbage and put it in the garbage can.
+Reeborg's parents are so proud of his work, that they ask him to pick up all the leaves that got blown away in their backyard during the windstorm, as illustrated on **Storm 3**.
+Have Reeborg pick up all the leaves and put it in the compost bin.

 Later, you will learn to write a single program that can help Reeborg do the cleanup for all three locations.